JeramFernando13/ProgettoFInale-Aulab/readMe.txt

 problemi:

+non riesco a fare il log in
+provare a mettere un thema

 in header,
-non vedo la pag dettaglio bene ho un problema con le favorites